meva78cop/refactored-octo-palm-tree/README.md

 An example, lets say I have speculated the whole week about a melody: na na na na  nanana, I tried to ask people what is the name of the song but nobody can help.
 So I open my smartphone and sing na na na na nanana, and it imidately come up with a solution.
 Its from 'the ghostbusters'.
 ## Data sources and AI methods
 I would ofcourse need a big library with music.
 Then I would compare the music i was thiking about with a song from the library.
 Fitst from the beginning, then I would move my song one tenth of a second forward and compare again then do it again and again until the song I was thinking about would end at the same time as the song in the library.
 The I would compare my song the same way to every song in my library.
 The I would use the nearest nighbour qualifier method to choose the song that fit best.
+After gathering data from users I could use them too in my algorithm, in a similar way like a content recomendation system.
 ## What next?
-Maybe and only maybe it coud become part of a big tech company like facebook or google instead of just be an independent app.
+Maybe and only maybe it coud become part of a big tech company like facebook or google instead of just be an independent app. google f.eks. has many other functions other than beeing a search engine, f.eks. showing how to pronaunce words.
 ## Acknowledgments
 * building AI course